Emily Skinner

 E-mail: skinnere@cofc.edu

 Emily N. Skinner teaches undergraduate and graduate literacies courses in early childhood, elementary, and middle grades.
-Emily has been appointed Co-Editor of the Journal of Adolescent & Adult Literacy with Margaret C. Hagood for the 2011-2016 editorship term.
+Emily currently serves as Co-Editor of the Journal of Adolescent & Adult Literacy with Margaret C. Hagood for the 2011-2016 editorship term.

 Education